csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 is reachable from every reachable state.
 State spaces with reversible actions, such as mazes and 8-puzzles, can be viewed as undirected graphs and are clearly safely explorable.

-Even in safely explorable environments, no bounded competitive ratio can be guaran- teed if there are paths of unbounded cost.
-This is easy to show in environments with irre- versible actions, but in fact it remains true for the reversible case as well, as Figure 4.20(b) shows.
+Even in safely explorable environments, no bounded competitive ratio can be guaranteed if there are paths of unbounded cost.
+This is easy to show in environments with irreversible actions, but in fact it remains true for the reversible case as well, as Figure 4.20(b) shows.
 For this reason, it is common to describe the performance of online search algorithms in terms of the size of the entire state space rather than just the depth of the shallowest goal.

 **4.5.2 Online search agents**